smileidentity/web-client/README.md

 ## Overview

 ### Components
-[Components f.k.a Smart Camera Web](packages/components) is a package that contains web-components used in the browser with SmileID systems.
+[Components f.k.a.
+Smart Camera Web](packages/components) is a package that contains web-components used in the browser with SmileID systems.

 It currently publishes `smart-camera-web` which is a Web Component that works